Why England fans sing 'Football's coming home'?

 Video

-It's the chant ringing out of living rooms and pubs across the country - but where does 'Football's coming home!' come from?
+It's the chant ringing out of living rooms and pubs across the country - but where does it come from?

 -